katpavan/immune-system-tower-defense/README.md

 --

 todo:
-* add specific data to each white blood cell
+* stop the loop for the animations
+* change to the next scene using invoke maybe

 * have the white blood cells interact with the invaders based on their traits
 * enable animations on white blood cells
 * fix the resolution issue on itch page
 * add in sounds and music
 * add in game over animation
-* add in intro animation

 done:
 * place the white blood cell where the mouse clicked
 * added the health to white blood cells.
 Since they all have a cooldown of 1 minute, I'm not going to customize more for the time being
+* I added in one voice over and the music, but the music plays once
+* I also got lori's animation scenes in for the introduction, but they're looping

 11-17-23
 --